The Do’s & Don’ts of Closing and Renovating

 Will you need accommodations?

-DO budget for in-between time.
+DO budget for the in-between time.
 Since you can’t start home renovation work on a new home until you close, you may need to find another place to live while work is underway, or account for a period of time without rental income if you are renovating before tenants move in.

-- designing once you are in contract
+- Designing once you are in contract

-- building once you close and have official approval from your city or town’s DOB
+- Building once you close and have official approval from your city or town’s DOB

-- if you have a co-op or condo, you will also need to get approval from your governing board
+- If you have a co-op or condo, you will also need to get approval from your governing board

 If you’ve closed on a new place (congrats!) and are ready to find your general contractor, post your project on Sweeten to get started!